 Topic: Emotional Impact of caring for your partner who has ovarian cancer and issues of Intimacy and Sexuality.

 - Dr Oliver Holmes, Clinical Psychologist, from Peter McCallum Cancer Centre will discuss the emotional impact of caring for your partner who has ovarian cancer.

 - Kim Hobbs, Clinical Specialist Social Worker, Gynaecological Cancer from Westmead Hospital will discuss intimacy and sexuality,

 - Tom Braes.
-Tom is a partner of a woman with ovarian cancer and will talk about his lived experiences.
+Tom will talk about his lived experiences as a partner.